noi-techpark/odh-docs/source/tourism-tech.rst

 Structure of the API calls
 ==========================

+.. versionchanged:: 2021.06 marked as unavailable two API calls that were removed

 In the Tourism domain, there are a few API calls that allow to extract the same type of data from the various datasets.
 Each of these calls can prove useful in different scenarios, depending on the data